-Of course, I’m assuming you discerned the acceptance of this date based on the green lights, yellow lights, and red lights (which is our most popular blog post!).
+Of course, I’m assuming you discerned the acceptance of this date based on the green lights, yellow lights, and red lights (which is one of our most popular article!).
 Wisely do not vulnerably expose yourself to anyone with red lights, and maybe someone with yellow lights.
 Worthy you is able to discern.
 Your team can help too.

 Of course also, sometimes your aversion to vulnerability is also why you don’t have anyone asking you out.
 Whether you are trying to or not, your aversion to vulnerability is sending off signals of “don’t date me.”